-- Morgan Stanley at Work offers access to a variety of efficient, low-cost retirement solutions designed to fit the needs of small businesses.
+- Morgan Stanley at Work offers turnkey, low-cost workplace retirement solutions for small to mid-sized businesses.

-Small to mid-sized businesses are the lifeblood of the U.S. economy – employing nearly half of the American workforce.3 For years, small business owners have recognized that offering a retirement plan can help their business and employees build for the future, but available options seemed out of reach.
+Small to mid-sized businesses are the lifeblood of the U.S. economy – employing nearly half of the American workforce.2 For years, small business owners have recognized that offering a retirement plan can help their business and employees build for the future, but available options seemed costly and cumbersome to administer.

 In today’s marketplace, competition for the best candidates is at an all-time high.
 Top talent increasingly expects employers to offer retirement benefits as part of their compensation package, regardless of business size.
 Moreover, businesses without the benefit risk being passed over by top-tier candidates while exposing current employees – and their company – to competitive employment offers.

-It’s hard to quantify the value of a high-quality workforce, but the cost of losing talent is measurable – from one-half to two times an employee’s annual salary by some estimates.8 Add to that the time and effort associated with finding and training a replacement, which can take one to two years to bring the new hire fully into the fold, and the costs become substantial.9
+It’s hard to quantify the value of a high-quality workforce, but the cost of losing talent is measurable – from one-half to two times an employee’s annual salary by some estimates.7 Add to that the time and effort associated with finding and training a replacement, which can take one to two years to bring the new hire fully into the fold, and the costs become substantial.8

-To be sure, the pandemic has had an effect on retirement plans, as it has in nearly all facets of employment.
-But the trends have shown a steady increase in the amount of money Americans invest in their 401(k) plans: More than $4 trillion were invested in 401(k) mutual funds, as of September 2020, compared to $830 billion in 2000.10 When plans are available, 43% of Americans take advantage of them.
-11And even in the face of the tough economic times that have been the consequence of Covid-19, participation has remained steady: Only 2% of direct-contribution plan participants stopped making contributions in the first half of 202012.
-With the right plan and support, offering retirement benefits can give your business the types of competitive advantages that help build long-term and substantive growth.
+Trends have shown a steady increase in the amount of money Americans invest in their 401(k) plans: As of June 2021, an estimated $7.3 trillion were held in 401(k) plans, compared to $3.1 trillion in 2011.9 When plans are available, 43% of Americans take advantage of them.10 With the right plan and support, offering retirement benefits can give your business the types of competitive advantages that help build long-term and substantive growth.

-The business advantages for retirement benefits extend far beyond the workforce or talent strategy.
-In recent years, the federal government has implemented financial incentives specifically for small businesses to help offset the costs of offering a retirement plan.
-Most noteworthy is the SECURE Act, signed into law in late 2019, which offers several significant tax advantages, such as:
+The business advantages for 401(k) retirement benefits extend far beyond the workforce or talent strategy.
+With growing concerns around the American retirement savings gap, the federal government has implemented financial incentives specifically for small businesses to help offset the costs of offering a retirement plan.
+Most noteworthy is the SECURE Act, signed into law in late 2019, which offers several significant advantages, such as:

-- Additional tax credits for specific plan features, such as automatic enrollment.16
+- Additional tax credits for specific plan features, such as automatic enrollment.13

-- Setup fees and other administrative expenses are tax-deductible and, with specific plans, can even lower your tax liability.17
+- Setup fees and other administrative expenses are tax-deductible and, with specific plans, can even lower your tax liability.14

 For your business and your employees, a retirement plan is an opportunity to start building for the future today.
 Connect with a Morgan Stanley Financial Advisor to learn more about both the costs and benefits of setting up a retirement plan for small to mid-sized businesses.
 You should consult with your legal and tax advisor when considering a retirement plan for your business.